-- Blood clots have happened with drugs like this one.
-Tell your doctor if you have ever had a blood clot.
+- Tell your doctor if you smoke, have smoked in the past, or have ever had a heart attack, other heart problems, stroke, or blood clot.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have low red or white blood cell counts.